getsentry/sentry-javascript/packages/sveltekit/README.md

 ## General

-This package is a wrapper around `@sentry/node` for the server and `@sentry/svelte` for the client, with added functionality related to SvelteKit.
+This package is a wrapper around `@sentry/node` for the server and `@sentry/svelte` for the client side, with added functionality related to SvelteKit.

 ## Usage